 GN9.1.
-The concept of the common approach is commonly used when the Bank is Jointly financing a project with other donors and is a way to describe the approach and requirements agreed by funding agencies and the Borrower for the assessment and management of environmental and social risks and impacts of a proposed project.
+The concept of the common approach is commonly used when the Bank is jointly financing a project with other donors and is a way to describe the approach and requirements agreed by funding agencies and the Borrower for the assessment and management of environmental and social risks and impacts of a proposed project.
 It aims to facilitate cooperation between the Borrower, the Bank and other financing agencies, avoid duplication and encourage efficient use of resources for the project.
 The Environmental and Social Commitment Plan (ESCP) describes the use of the common approach so that those implementing the project clearly understand which measures and actions have been agreed to under the approach.

 GN9.2.
 It is important for the Borrower to share with the Bank information on existing collaboration with other funding agencies on the projects for which it seeks IPF.
 This allows the Bank to determine whether an already agreed approach to assessment and management of environmental and social risks can enable the project to achieve objectives materially consistent with the ESSs.